arbor-sim/arbor/doc/python/simulation.rst

         spike time.

-        The spikes are sorted in ascending order of spike time, and spikes with the same time are sorted accourding to source gid then index.
+        The spikes are sorted in ascending order of spike time, and spikes with the same time are sorted according to source gid then index.

     **Sampling probes:**